Best Golf Bags For Seniors 2025

 Reasons to avoid

-The base is compatible with most of the best push carts and best electric golf trolleys out there and there is also a very handy pass-through slot for the cart strap which is a lot easier than passing the strap around the bag and a feature that allowed us to still gain access to all of the bags pockets and features.
-It’s not totally waterproof, but if you are looking for a lightweight cart bag with plenty of storage options for a great price, then the Cobra Ultralight is worth picking up.
+In terms of practicality, the base is compatible with most of the best push carts and best electric golf trolleys out there and there is also a very handy pass-through slot for the cart strap.
+Not all bags feature this but they should, as it is a lot more secure than passing the strap around the bag.
+We were still able to access all of the bags pockets and features too.
+The only downside is that it’s not totally waterproof (it will be fine in showers but will struggle in heavy rain), but it's a lightweight option with plenty of storage options at a great price.

 - Read our full Cobra 2021 Ultralight Cart Bag Review